moiseuwimana/Applicant-Default-Prediction---Documentation-part/README.md

 machine learning algorithms to create accurate predictive models for assessing the likelihood of borrower default.

+## Different Part of the Project

-## Machine Learning
+#### 1. Machine Learning part & processed data API

 Learn about my machine learning models in the [Machine Learning Repository](https://github.com/moiseuwimana/Applicant-Default-Prediction---Machine-Learning-part).

-## data API
-Learn about the structure of generated data from machine learning models to be fed to frontend [data API](https://github.com/moiseuwimana/Applicant-Default-Prediction---dataAPI-part)
+Also, learn about the structure of processed data from machine learning part that are ready to be fed to the frontend [data API](https://github.com/moiseuwimana/Applicant-Default-Prediction---dataAPI-part)

-## Development
+#### 2. Dashboard Development part

 Explore the dashboard development process in the [Development Repository](https://github.com/moiseuwimana/Applicant-Default-Prediction---Dashboard-development-part).

-## Deployment
+#### 3. Deployment part

 Check out my deployment strategies in the [Deployment Repository](https://github.com/moiseuwimana/Applicant-Default-Prediction---Deployment-part).